ddrohan/dynamic-web-dev-labs/lab05/step_4.md

 ![](../images/donationwebapp2.jpg)

-There's a bit more work involved to get this feature implemented, so the first thing we'll do is write a function to allow us to *add* a donation to our list (in the factory).
+There's a bit more work involved to get this feature implemented, so the first thing we'll do is write a function to allow us to *add* a donation to our list (stored on the server).

 ---